Rep. Fallon to Newsmax: Biden Wrong for Buying Foreign Oil, Not Producing in US

 Appearing on Tuesday's "Prime News," Fallon said that on the president's "first day in office, what does Joe Biden do?
 He cancels the Keystone XL Pipeline.
 And in his first week, he said 'no new leases for oil and gas on federal land and waters.'"

-''If you're an environmentalist, you should want America to be exploring natural gas and oil," he declared.
+''If you're an environmentalist, you should want America to be exploring natural gas and oil, because we do it better than anybody else in the world," he declared.
+"We have safety [regulations].

 Fallon is seeking reelection is Texas' 4th Congressional District.